-2016 state-wide English Language Arts and mathematics assessment data will be set as the baseline year.
+- 1) 2016 state-wide English Language Arts and mathematics assessment data will be set as the baseline year.
 As 2015 was the first year of our new state-wide assessment administration, this year was not set as the baseline year.
-Due to the new test format, adjusted test administration procedures, and movement to online testing, the first year was viewed as a pilot year and thus not a good choice for a baseline year.

-Long-Term Goal #1:

-- By 2027-2028, close proficiency gaps by at least 50 percent.
-The proficiency gap is defined as the difference between 90 percent proficiency and baseline subgroup proficiency. - This gap divided in half forms the expected growth percentage for each subgroup - MIPs set for every three years provide LEAs with benchmarks to meet expected growth percentages - Note that not all subgroups will end at equal levels of proficiency.
-Due to the wide gap in proficiency levels between subgroups, the team determined that while requiring all subgroups to be at the same level of proficiency at the end of long-term goal #1 is ambitious, it would not meet our criteria of attainability.
+Due to the new test format, adjusted test administration procedures, and movement to online testing, the first year was viewed as a pilot year and thus not a good choice for a baseline year. - 2) Long-Term Goal #1: By 2027-2028, close proficiency gaps by at least 50 percent. - a) The proficiency gap is defined as the difference between 90 percent proficiency and baseline subgroup proficiency. - b) This gap divided in half forms the expected growth percentage for each subgroup - c) MIPs set for every three years provide LEAs with benchmarks to meet expected growth percentages - d) Note that not all subgroups will end at equal levels of proficiency.
+Due to the wide gap in proficiency levels between subgroups, the team determined that while requiring all subgroups to be at the same level of proficiency at the end of long-term goal #1 is

-Subgroups who close the proficiency gap by 50 percent prior to 2027-2028 must continue to show proficiency gains; thus, the rationale for setting an "at least" measure for this goal.

-School and district report cards will display progress toward these goals on an annual basis

-Long-Term Goal #2:

-- By 2039-2040, all subgroups must reach at least 90 percent proficiency on ELA and mathematics state-wide assessments. - Continue setting MIPs every three years until all subgroups reach 90 percent proficiency. - Subgroups who meet 90 percent proficiency prior to 2039-2040 must continue to show improvement gains; thus, the rationale for setting an "at least" measure for this goal.
+- ambitious, it would not meet our criteria of attainability. - e) Subgroups who close the proficiency gap by 50 percent prior to 2027-2028 must continue to show proficiency gains; thus, the rationale for setting an "at least" measure for this goal. - f) Incentives are likely to be built into the statewide accountability system to reward schools who make faster progress toward these goals. - 3) School and district report cards will display progress toward these goals on an annual basis Long-Term Goal #2: By 2039-2040, all subgroups must reach at least 90 percent proficiency on ELA and mathematics state-wide assessments. - a) Continue setting MIPs every three years until all subgroups reach 90 percent proficiency. - b) Subgroups who meet 90 percent proficiency prior to 2039-2040 must continue to show improvement gains; thus, the rationale for setting an "at least" measure for this goal.